MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

 3. Select **Delete**, and then select **Delete** to confirm.

-To permanently delete sites (including Office 365 group-connected team sites) by using PowerShell, follow these steps:
+To permanently delete sites (including Microsoft 365 group-connected team sites) by using PowerShell, follow these steps:

 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).